Skip to Content

 RESEARCH AND ENTERPRISE

-NEW EDITION: RESEARCH AND INNOVATION MONTHLY NEWSLETTER
+LATEST EDITION: RESEARCH AND INNOVATION MONTHLY NEWSLETTER

 Staff are invited to view the latest edition of the new Research and Innovation Newsletter.

-This new newsletter provides the entire research community at Queen’s with information on the latest news, announcements and events related to their researcher journey and on Research and Innovation activities at Queen’s.
+This newsletter provides the entire research community at Queen’s with information on the latest news, announcements and events related to their researcher journey and on Research and Innovation activities at Queen’s.

 Subscribe here.

-• Research Culture Conference 2024
+• Research News

 • and much more